What to Wear & What to Pack for Iceland in Summer (+FREE Printable Packing List)

 Hiking pants and rain pants

 I like wearing jeans for travel, also for colder-weather destinations in the summer.
-But I only packed jeans pants for our first trips to Iceland in June 2006, and I’ve learned my lesson.
+But jeans were the only pants I packed for our first trip to Iceland in June years ago, and I’ve learned my lesson.
 Iceland is not an ideal destination for jeans!

 Jeans have one huge disadvantage – they take forever to dry.
-I still recommend packing a pair for dinner outings or time in Reykjavik, but for sightseeing and outdoor activities, hiking pants are a much better choice.
+I still recommend packing a pair to wear when going out for dinner or when sightseeing in Reykjavik, but for road tripping and outdoor activities, hiking pants are a much better choice.

-I also highly suggest packing waterproof rain pants, especially if you’ll be spending a lot of time outdoors.
-When it rains in Iceland, it pours, so light rain pants in your backpack can be a lifesaver when the weather turns.
+I also highly recommend packing waterproof rain pants, especially if you’ll be spending a lot of time outdoors.
+When it rains in Iceland, it pours, so light rain pants in your backpack can be a lifesaver when the weather turns unexpectedly.

 What do we wear?
 We wear hiking pants (something like this) for about 90% of our time in Iceland, always keeping waterproof rain pants on hand.
 In the evenings, in the city, or at restaurants, we simply wear jeans or comfortable pants (summer pants or dresses aren’t really needed).